luerhard/chapter_regression_and_artifical/main.md

 $$

 Recall (also known as _sensitivity_) describes the fraction of correct positive predictions over all cases for which a positive prediction would have been correct.
-It thereby answers the question: "how many positive predictions did I miss?".
+It thereby answers the question: 'how many positive predictions did I miss?'.

 Both measurements are usually merged into one metric, the _F1-score_.
 It is defined as the harmonic mean of both and therefore penalizes extremely low values in either: